What Temperature Do You Wash Bedding At?

 How Often Do You Need To Wash Your Bedding?

-Now that you know the ins and outs of wash temperatures and caring for your bedding, let’s address how often you should launder your various bedding items.
+Now that you understand the best temperature settings and the ins and outs of caring for your bedding, let’s address how often you should launder your various bedding items.

 These items should be washed every couple of months, typically around the 3 to 6-month mark.